Your Future Protected

 Use of personal data

 We will process any personal information we obtain in the course of providing our services to you in accordance with the Data Protection Act 1998 and in line with our Data Protection Policy.
-In administering your insurances and where applicable arranging premium finance it will be necessary for us to pass such information to insurers and other relevant product or service providers which may also provide us with business and compliance support.
+In administering your insurances and where applicable arranging premium finance it will be necessary for us to pass such information to insurers and other relevant product or service providers which may also provide us with business, claims and compliance support.

 Some of the details you may be asked to give us, such as information about offences or medical conditions, are defined by the Act as sensitive personal data.
 By giving us such information, you signify your consent to its being processed by us in arranging and administering your insurances.